VictorAw/Text-Categorizer/README.md

 ## Technologies and Technical Challenges

+- Ruby on Rails backend
-- Javascript/HTML
+- Javascript/HTML on Frontend
+- JQuery
 - Algorithmia API to access Stanford Core NLP through HTML requests
 - Standford Core NLP to identify parts of speech
-- N-gram counter

 Challenges of the project include: